 Get milk, check.
 Pay bills, check.
 Call mom, check… Goodness gracious, it seems like that to-do list is a never-ending one.
 And when you’ve check, check, checked, it seems like there are even more things to add on.

 This is where time blocking can help.
-And here’s a mini guide to get you started:

-Leave to-do lists for your grocery run.
+So leave to-do lists for your grocery run.
 Instead, explore how this method is far more effective in managing your tasks and time.

 What Is Time Blocking?